JP-aloha/btt-swift-sdk/README.md

   ```

-**Important Notes: **

 These arguments only apply when the app is launched using the Xcode play button.
 They do not apply when the app is launched directly on a device by tapping the app icon.

-**To set these arguments:
+You can add these arguments by editing your project's scheme and adding a new entry to "Arguments Passed On Launch":

 1.Open Xcode.
 2.Navigate to Edit Scheme > Run > Arguments.
 3.Add the desired arguments (-FullSampleRate,  -NewSessionOnLaunch) to Arguments Passed On Launch.
-**

-By configuring these arguments, developers can effectively simulate various runtime conditions to validate and debug the SDK's behavior.